kanchanavinoth-crypto/skyraksys_hrm_app/redhatprod/README.md

 # Skyraksys HRM Production Environment - RHEL 9.6

-This directory contains all the necessary components for deploying and maintaining the Skyraksys HRM system on Red Hat Enterprise Linux 9.6 with PostgreSQL and Sequelize ORM.
+This directory contains all the necessary components for deploying and maintaining the Skyraksys HRM system on Red Hat Enterprise Linux 9.6 with PostgreSQL 17.x and Sequelize ORM.

-**Last Updated**: October 29, 2025
+**Last Updated**: November 4, 2025
+**Production IP**: 95.216.14.232 (default, configurable)
+**Database**: PostgreSQL 17.x with Sequelize migrations

 ---